WojciechKo/Wallet-Plus/README.md

 	<img alt="Application icon" src="app/src/main/res/drawable-hdpi/ic_launcher.png">
 </p>
 # Walletudo - Money Manager
-It is not officially released yet~~, but soon...~~ and won't ever be
+It is not officially released yet, ~~but soon...~~ and won't ever be.

 If you would like to check this application right now, you can download ready apk file from [here](https://github.com/WojciechKo/Walletudo/raw/master/app/build/outputs/apk/app-release.apk).